 If you have a pet, clean their waste promptly.
 Dispose of used dog pads, newspaper, or cat litter as your animals use them.
 Leaving droppings out for a significant amount of time will attract roaches.

 After they feast on droppings, they will move and spread fecal matter around your home.
 This could contaminate your food and previously cleaned surfaces.

 Instead of waiting for garbage day, take your trash out often.
-Bags of trash will encourage German cockroaches to crawl inside to search for the food you’ve thrown away.
-Opt for a covered trash can inside your home, so it’s harder for these pests to crawl and look for a meal.
+Bags of trash will encourage German cockroaches to crawl inside to search for the food they’ve thrown away.
+Opt for a covered trash can inside your home so it’s harder for these pests to crawl and look for a meal.

-If you have large amounts of leftovers waiting in your trash, try throwing them out sooner than later, as it could make the difference in preventing a more extensive infestation.
+If you have large amounts of leftovers waiting in your trash, try throwing them out sooner than later, as it could prevent a more extensive infestation.